-Parents should be aware that the PAN set for Reception and Year 7 applies only for the duration of the school year of entry (i.e. to applications both in and outside the normal admission round to Reception and Year 7 only).
+Parents should be aware that the PAN set for Reception applies only for the duration of the school year of entry (i.e. to applications both in and outside the normal admission round to Reception only).
 Such applications may be refused where there are no places remaining within the PAN set for that intake.

-If an application is made for admission to a year group other than Reception or Year 7, the child will be admitted to the school, unless admitting the child would prejudice the efficient provision of education and / or use of resources.
+If an application is made for admission to a year group other than Reception, the child will be admitted to the school, unless admitting the child would prejudice the efficient provision of education and / or use of resources.

-Where there are multiple applicants for a year group other than Reception Year and Year 7 and the school has determined that only a lower number of additional children can be admitted without prejudicing the efficient provision of education, and/or the efficient use of resources, the oversubscription criteria must be applied to determine which of the children are offered a place.
-The admission arrangements that will apply will be those determined for Reception Year and Year 7 that school year.
+Where there are multiple applicants for a year group other than Reception Year and the school has determined that only a lower number of additional children can be admitted without prejudicing the efficient provision of education, and/or the efficient use of resources, the oversubscription criteria must be applied to determine which of the children are offered a place.
+The admission arrangements that will apply will be those determined for Reception Year that school year.

-The school has opted to participate in Bournemouth Christchurch and Poole Council's coordinated scheme for in-year admissions.
+The school has opted to participate in Bournemouth, Christchurch and Poole Council's coordinated scheme for in-year admissions.